jaywongX/zen-search/README.md

-# Search Engine Results Selector
+# ZenSearch - Search in Peace

 A browser extension to customize and enhance search engine results.